Privacy policy

 We may have to share your personal information with third parties, including third-party service providers for example because it is necessary to administer the relationship with you or where we have another legitimate interest in doing so.

-Third party providers may carry out the following services: invoicing, carer duties.
+Third party providers may carry out the following services: invoicing, Care Professional duties.

 We may share your personal information with other third parties, for example in the context of the possible sale or restructuring of the business.
 We may also need to share your personal information with a regulator or to otherwise comply with the law.